DanielADK/Go-gas-station-simulation/README.md

 assigned to a fueling station based on the fuel type and the length of the queue.
 After fueling, the vehicle is moved to the queue at the cash register, where the payment process is simulated.
 The simulation includes queue management and parallel processing of events.

+### Start
+1. Configuration loading
+2. Starting goroutines with stations and cash registers
+### Vehicle refueling and payment
+3. Generating vehicles and assigning them to a gas station
+4. Moving the vehicle to the cash register (blocking the station)
+5. Payment = release of the cash register and station
+### End
+6. Once the generation is complete and all station queues are empty, all threads are closed
+7. Calculation and output of statistics

 ## Technology
 The project is written in Go, utilizing goroutines for parallel processing and channels for communication between parts